dell-asm/dell-brocade/docs/config_create_delete_activate_deactivate.md

     member_zone: If present, this parameter specifies the semicolon(;) separated list of zone(s) es to be added to the config.

 	configstate: If present, this parameter specifies activate or deactivate the specified zone config.
 Valid values are enable/disable.
+	Config state can be updated only when 'ensure' property is 'present'.

 # -------------------------------------------------------------------------